bluesky-social/pds/README.md

 * 80/tcp (Used only for TLS certification verification)
 * 443/tcp (Used for all application requests)

+No need to get SSL set up, we've included Caddy in the distribution and it should handle SSL certs for you.

 #### Open ports on your Linux firewall

 If your server is running a Linux firewall managed with `ufw`, you will also need to open these same ports on the server itself.